mariannactx/reactnativetips/README.md

 ./adb shell screenrecord --output-format=h264 - | ffplay -
 ```

-If you generated an apk, you also can install it by command line (instead of downloading the apk on the phone)
+If you generated an apk, you also can install it by command line (instead of downloading the apk on the device)
 ```shell
 ./adb install <path-to-apk>
 ```